Fundamentals of Intensive Care Pharmacy

 • Includes 14-hours of self-directed e-Learning modules on core ICU topics AND

-• 2x 2-hour interactive face-to-face or virtual case-based workshops
+• 2x 2-hour interactive virtual case-based workshops facilitated by a Lead or Senior ICU pharmacist

 Option 3 -